 THE POWER OF “I AM”

-If you are familiar with the famous story of Moses and the burning bush, you know the power in these words.
-Okay, we are definitely not God, but the power of internally verbalizing or outwardly expressing these two little words before a noun is incredibly powerful and life-changing, or soul-destroying and hurtful.
+If you’re familiar with the famous story of Moses and the burning bush, you know the power in these words.
+While we aren’t God, there is power in internally verbalizing OR outwardly expressing what we say.
+This becomes powerful and life-changing, or soul-destroying and hurtful.

 In most traditional types of recovery programs, it is encouraged that you use the “I am” statement.
 You know, the famous;